asln82Ns/trade-chart/README.md

 - Verify your timestamp is within the range of your CSV data
 - Check that data has been processed (click "Process Data" first)

+### "Cannot reverse position" error
+- System blocks going from LONG to SHORT (or vice versa) in one order
+- Solution: Close your position first (go flat), then open opposite direction

 ### Progress bar stuck during processing
 - Check browser console for errors
 - Ensure CSV format matches expected format